Irish Travellers: Discover the Secrets of a Vibrant Tradition

 Irish travellers have also been stereotyped and portrayed negatively in the media.

-As a result, they are frequently represented as beggars and criminals who should be avoided at all costs, despite the fact that their community members have made significant contributions to the nation’s socioeconomic progress over centuries.
+As a result, they are frequently represented as beggars and criminals who should be avoided at all costs, even though their community members have made significant contributions to the nation’s socioeconomic progress over centuries.

 This has resulted in a slew of health issues for traveller children, who are sometimes forced to beg for money outside of schools or institutions.